-- 290. Sophomore Studies in English (1 sem. hr.).
+290. Sophomore Studies in English 1 credit hour.
+Recitation: 1.
+Laboratory: 0.
+Alternative Mode: 0.
 Exploration of learning opportunities in the major, learning experiences outside the classroom, career and graduate-school opportunities, and the English major portfolio.
 Prerequisites: English majors.
-(Fall). - 369.
-Practicum (1-3 sem. hrs.).
+(Fall).

+369. Practicum 1-3 credit hours.
+Recitation: 0.
+Laboratory: 0.
+Alternative Mode: 1-3.

 An on-campus work experience involving research and writing, supervised by a faculty member of the English Department.
 Students may earn no more than 6 hours credit.
 Permission of the English Department Chair required for registration.
+(Fall, Spring)

+370. Internship 0-15 credit hours.
+Recitation: 0.
+Laboratory: 0.
+Alternative Mode: 1-15.

+Prerequisite: Departmental permission required.

+371, 372.
+Independent Study 1-3 credit hours.
+Recitation: 0.
+Laboratory: 0.
+Alternative Mode: 1-3.

-(Fall, Spring) - 370.
-Internship (0-15 sem. hrs.).
-Prerequisite: Departmental permission required. - 371, 372.
-Independent Study (1-3 sem. hrs.).
-Before registration, the student must have the consent of an English professor/supervisor and junior standing or above. - 471, 472.
-Independent Study (1-3 sem. hrs.).
-Before registration, the student must have the consent of an English professor/supervisor and senior standing. - 475-476.
-Honors Course (3 sem. hrs.).
+Before registration, the student must have the consent of an English professor/supervisor and junior standing or above.

+471, 472.
+Independent Study 1-3 credit hours.
+Recitation: 0.
+Laboratory: 0.
+Alternative Mode: 1-3.

+Before registration, the student must have the consent of an English professor/supervisor and senior standing.

+475-476.
+Honors Course 3 credit hours.
+Recitation: 3.
+Laboratory: 0.
+Alternative Mode: 0.

 See Departmental Honors, described elsewhere in this catalog.
-The student must be an English major who has completed 21 hours in English beyond 101. - 490.
-Senior Capstone in English (2 sem. hrs.).
+The student must be an English major who has completed 21 hours in English beyond 101.

+490. Senior Capstone in English 2 credit hours.
+Recitation: 2.
+Laboratory: 0.
+Alternative Mode: 0.

 Completion of a Major Capstone Project relevant to the student's literature or writing major.
 Compilation and revision of materials for inclusion in a Major Portfolio.
 Required of all English majors.
 Prerequisites: English majors and Education Majors: AYA (Language Arts); C- or better in at least 18 hours of English courses beyond ENG 101 (including LIT 291); and COM 100.
 (Fall)